 We gathered a bunch of books on Egypt (both ancient and modern), the Nile River, the Wonders of the World (of which the pyramids are one), mummies, and pyramids.
 For several weeks we’ve been reading the books, doing projects, and writing about all we’ve learned.

 My kids thought it was hilarious that both men and women wore make-up.
 We also read a really fascinating book about the Nile River called “Down the Nile” by National Geographic.
 Interesting to think that without the Nile, Egypt as we know it probably couldn’t have existed.

 Paper Mache Death Mask

 My kids are thinking about being mummies for Halloween now.
-Perhaps they can wear my favorite project from our studies–an ancient Egypt paper mache death mask:
+Perhaps they can wear their project from our studies – an ancient Egypt paper mache death mask!

 Finally paint it.
 We recommend starting with a base coat of metallic spray paint to make it look fancy and rich.

 You can finish by painting whatever details you wish.
 While your kids are working, watch a video, read aloud from books about Egypt, or discuss the things you’ve learned.
 Use all that crafty time for more learning while their hands are busy!

 Here are a few more fun things you’ll find on Layers of Learning.
 The death mask project comes straight from Layers of Learning Year One Unit Two, which has lots more cool projects like this one to keep your kids excited about school.
 If you haven’t tried Layers of Learning yet, go visit our curriculum guide to have a peek at what it’s like and see if it will be a good fit for your family.